-Sometimes you need to reorder Tabs for better access.
-For example, you like to have your webmail page as a first Tab at all times, but the first Tab happens to be a search engine page instead.
-Click and hold left mouse button on the Tab you want to move, then drag the Tab with mouse to the position you like.
-When the Tab is in correct place, release mouse button.
+Sometimes you need to reorder Tabs for better access: maybe you like to have your webmail page as the leftmost Tab at all times, but the first Tab happens to be a search engine page instead.
+Click and hold left mouse button (or tap and hold) on the Tab you want to move, then drag the Tab with mouse to the position you like.
+When the Tab is in correct place, release mouse button or lift your finger.

 To close an active Tab, press Ctrl+W on your keyboard or click the X mark on the right side of a Tab.
-If you have only one Tab open and you press CTRL+W, Internet Explorer 11 will close.
+If you have only one Tab open, Internet Explorer 11 will close.

-When you have several Tabs open and you want to close all Tabs except one, right-click on the Tab you need to keep open and select Close other tabs.
+When you have several Tabs open and you want to close all Tabs except one, right-click or tap and hold on the Tab you need to keep open and select Close other tabs.

-In case you closed a Tab by a mistake, press Ctrl+Shift+T on your keyboard to reopen last closed Tab.
-You can also right-click on any open Tab and select Reopen closed tab.
+After closing a Tab, press Ctrl+Shift+T on your keyboard to reopen last closed Tab.
+You can also right-click on an open Tab and select Reopen closed tab.

-To select from a list of recently closed Tabs, right-click on a Tab and select Recently closed tabs.
+To see a list of recently closed Tabs, right-click on a Tab and select Recently closed tabs.
 You can also reopen all recently closed Tabs by clicking Open all closed tabs there.

 Internet Explorer has Tab grouping since version 8.
-Tabs are grouped by colors to easily distinguish between Tabs with different contents.
-Ungrouped Tabs are always light blue.
+Different groups have different colors to easily distinguish between Tabs with different contents.

 Tab grouping happens when you open a link in a new Tab.
 For example, you are looking at Google search results and you open an interesting link in a new Tab.
 Let's say that the first Tab group is marked with green color, so you will have two green Tabs.
 If you open another link in a new Tab from any of these two Tabs, the new Tab will also be green.
-Wherever you move on in these Tabs, the Tab color will stay green for them.
-If you need to, you can always ungroup a Tab.
+You can always ungroup a Tab when needed.

 If you right-click on a grouped Tab and select New Tab command, this new Tab will also be a part of that group.